We see you are located in China.

 In recent years, an increasing number of industry-leading companies have critically reviewed and analyzed the underlying assumptions of their supply chain planning process.
 They explored strategies to adapt to and thrive in today's volatile planning landscape.
 As a supply chain planning consultant, I see greater interest in businesses collecting and analyzing sell-in and sell-out data.

 Sell-in refers to volumes sold by manufacturers to wholesalers, distributors, and other large B2B customers over a given period of time.
-In constrast, sell-out refers to volumes sold by these B2B customers to retailers, grocery stores, local stocks, and consumers.
+In contrast, sell-out refers to volumes sold by these B2B customers to retailers, grocery stores, local stocks, and consumers.

 Sell-in forecasting